 Have you noticed pet dermatology issues?
 Does your dog’s skin becomes red and irritated looking after spending time outdoors?
 Maybe you have trouble controlling your cat’s dander.
 If only you could bath them in head and shoulders to eliminate snowflakes from falling after you pet and snuggle them.

 Fortunately, there’s a better way to soothe your pet’s skin; We can run laboratory testing to diagnose and treat possible fungal or bacterial infections along with making dietary recommendations for allergies.
-Our comprehensive pet dermatology services for Zion and surrounding areas will have your pet’s hair, skin, and nails lustrous in no time.
+Our comprehensive allergy treatments for dogs and cats in Zion and surrounding areas will have your pet’s hair, skin, and nails lustrous in no time.

 A Multidimensional Approach to Treating Pet Allergies